Arnold Reedy: Early life and family

+Reedy was educated at Napier Boys' High School and Gisborne Boys' High School.

+Adult life

-He was educated at Napier Boys' High School and Gisborne Boys' High School.
-He was a captain in the Māori Battalion in World War II, serving alongside his cousin Moana-Nui-a-Kiwa Ngarimu, and returned to farming after the war.
+Reedy was a captain in the Māori Battalion in World War II, serving alongside his cousin Moana-Nui-a-Kiwa Ngarimu, and returned to farming after the war.
+In 1949 he was a Māori member of the New Zealand delegation to the United Nations.
 He was a foundation member of the New Zealand Maori Council for ten years, and was chairman of the Horouta Tribal Executive between 1956 and 1970.
-In 1949 he was a Māori member of the New Zealand delegation to the United Nations.